dogancan/gpustat/README.md

   --no-truncate  Do not truncate output to console width
 ```

 `gpustat` prints a snapshot of the current GPU usage.
-The default `gpustat`
+Default `gpustat`
-output has the opposite characteristics of the default `gtop` output, i.e. no
+output has the opposite characteristics of default `gtop` output, i.e. no
 color, no truncation.

 ```